8r14z/coding-interview-prep/README.md

 ### [Patterns](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed)
 1. Sliding Window

    To perform an operation and keep two pointers on a specific/dynamic window size.
-Start from 1st on the left and keep shifting to right.
+Start from 1st on the left and keep shifting to right, and adjust the length of the window accordingly.
 In a sliding window, the two pointers usually move in the same direction will never overtake each other.

    [Code Template](https://leetcode.com/problems/minimum-window-substring/discuss/26808/here-is-a-10-line-template-that-can-solve-most-substring-problems)